ExMAG: Learning of Maximally Ancestral Graphs: Experimental Evaluation

 \paragraph{Experiment Setting} In the experiments, we show the results of ExMAG.
 In the case of synthetic datasets, we generated random graphs with the number of vertices $d \in \{5, 10, 15, 20, 25\}$.
 The number of samples was $n \in \{20, 50, 100, 500, 1000\}$, and for the ground-truth graph, the edge-to-vertex ratio was in $\{2, 3, 4, 5, 6, 7, 8, 9, 10, 15, 20\}$.
 All tested algorithms were run $10$ times, each time on synthetic data generated using a random generator initialized with a different seed.
 The results were then averaged.
 We compared our method with the FCI algorithm~\cite{spirtesCausalInferencePresence1995}, ip4ancadmg \cite{chen2021integer}, and ipbm \cite{dash2025integer}.
 We set regularization coefficient $\lambda$ to $1.0$.
 We ran experiments on a computing cluster with AMD EPYC 7543 cpus and each job had allocated two cores and 64GB RAM.
 Time limit was 900 seconds for ExMAG and 1800 seconds for other methods.
 The total cpu time needed for experiments in this paper was around one month.

 \paragraph{Experimental Results}

-The SHD results are shown in Figures \ref{fig:bstshd} and \ref{fig:bstshd3bf} and in the supplementary materials for additional datasets.
+The SHD results are shown in Figure \ref{fig:bstshd} and in the supplementary materials for additional datasets.
 The plots show a comparison of SHD values for ExMAG on the synthetic datasets.
-As can be seen, the structural Hamming distance grows with the number of variables and decreases with the number of samples.
+As can be seen, the structural Hamming distance grows with the number of variables.

-As we can see on Figure~\ref{fig:bstshd} and \ref{fig:bstshd3bf}, ExMAG performs better than FCI on all scenarios.
+In the case of ExMAG, a counterintuitive phenomenon happens on some of the datasets - the results get worse with the growing number of samples.
+This is caused by the interaction between the solver and the resulting MIQP - with the growing number of samples, the MIQP has a larger objective function in \eqref{obj}, resulting in slower evaluation, and thus it is more difficult for the optimizer to reach the global optimum.
+A simple countermeasure lies in downsampling the input data.
+To provide a fair comparison, Figure \ref{fig:bstshd} contains the results for the number of samples that gave the smallest SHD.

 Since both ipbm and ip4ancadmg have a preprocessing step that depends exponentially on the maximum in-degree of the underlying ground truth graph, we tested these two algorithms only on the 3BF datasets, where the in-degree is bounded by three.
-We can see in Figure~\ref{fig:bstshd3bf}, that ExMAG also performs better than ipbm and ip4ancadmg.
+Plot \ref{fig:bstshd} illustrates that to provide comparable results, ExMAG requires fewer samples than its competitors.
 The run times of the evaluated algorithms are shown in Figure~\ref{fig:runtime}.
 For additional results (incl. the F1-score), please see the supplementary materials.

 The results on the real-world dataset can be seen in Figure~\ref{fig:real-world}.
 Contrary to the original expectations, the highest risk importer is company 2H66B7, which stands for Lufthansa.
 The second highest risk importer is 2H6677, i.e., the Deutsche Bank, which is an expected result.